Skip advert

 Speaking of retro, we also test Alfa Romeo’s new 33 Stradale in issue 334.
 A modern remake of the breathtaking, Scaglione-penned original from the ‘60s, the new Stradale marks Alfa Romeo’s return to building more bespoke, rarified creations, and does so in some style.
 But there’s substance too – the chassis and running gear are borrowed from our 2022 Car of the Year, the Maserati MC20.
 Does the driving experience live up to those exquisite looks?
 Our man James Taylor finds out.

-Elsewhere in the magazine, we discover how Bentley’s new Continental GT Speed holds up against two other luxury grand tourers of the moment – the Aston Martin DB12 and Maserati GranTurismo.
+Elsewhere in the June 2025 issue we discover how Bentley’s new Continental GT Speed holds up against two other luxury grand tourers of the moment – the Aston Martin DB12 and Maserati GranTurismo.
 The Continental may now pack a hybrid system and even more weight (nearly 2.5 tons, if you’re asking), but it’s also the most powerful Bentley yet with a colossal 771bhp.
 A V8 still makes up most of that output, but does all that complexity hurt it against its more traditional, pure-ICE rivals from Britain and Italy?
+We've also sat down Aston Martin CEO, Adrian Hallmark, and asked him his plans for the British marque and how he plans to get the best from an Aston product line that's never been stronger.
+You'll be pleased to hear it includes manual gearboxes and more variety.

 Also in evo 333, we test what could be the most involving Porsche 911 this side of a GT3 – the new Carrera T – and Mini’s latest JCW hot hatch.
 Aston Martin’s new Vantage Roadster also goes under the microscope, so too Boreham Motorworks’ painstakingly crafted Escort Alan Mann 68 Edition restomod.
 All this as well as evo Fast Fleet updates, columnist commentary and much more.